ALuchinsky/vpb_python/README.md

     done

+* `computeNL`:      A Vector Summary of the Normalized Life Curve

+    work...

 * `computeECC`:     A Vector Summary of the Euler Characteristic Curve
-* `computeNL`:      A Vector Summary of the Normalized Life Curve
 * `computePES`:     A Vector Summary of the Persistent Entropy Summary Function
 * `computePI`:      A Vector Summary of the Persistence Surface Function